cober2019/Network-Automation/DataCenter (ACI)/ACIOperations/README.rst

 Coming Soon
 ____

 **The next release will feature configuration send .
-You can run it from you own program or just use** **the python console.
+You can run it from your own program or just use** **the python console.
 Simple easy methods inherited from our parent class in v1.0.0.
 Examples show below**